PROCEDURES FOR THE DOCTORATE OF PHILOSOPHY IN HISTORY

 C. Students entering with a MA or MS degree must complete:

 (1) A total of thirty (30) classroom hours of graduate coursework, including a minimum of four graduate-level history seminar courses (12 credit hours); and 3 hours of historiography (HIST 6000).
-No more than six credit hours can come from independent study or "bump up" courses without approval of the Department's Graduate Committee.
+No more than six credit hours can come from independent study courses without approval of the Department's Graduate Committee.